-According to the Section provided for by the Commission Delegated Regulation (EU) 2019/980 of March 14, 2019: Section of the Universal Registration Document 1.00 5.7.
-Investments 5.7.1.
-Significant investments completed 5.7.2.
-Material investments in progress or for which firm by its corporate governance bodies and the method of fi 5.7.3.
-Joint ventures and commitments for which the iss uer holds a significant percentage of the capitalN/A 5.7.4.
-Environmental issues Chapter 3 6.
+According to the Section provided for by the Section of the Universal Commission Delegated Regulation (EU) 2019/980 of March 14, 2019: Registration Document Walch 14, 2019.
+5.7.
+Investments 1.33 1.3.3 5.7.2.
+Material investments in progress or for which firm financing1.3.3 5.7.3.
+Joint ventures and commitments for which the is ssuer holds a significant percentage of the capitalN/A 5.7.4.
+Environmental issues 6.
 ORGANIZATIONAL STRUCTURE 6.1.
-Summary describing the Group 6.2.
+Summary describing the Group 1.2 6.2.
 Significant subsidiaries 7.
 OPERATING AND FINANCIAL REVIEW 7.1.
-Einancial condition 7.1.1.
-Change in results and the financial position involvi ng key performance indicators of a financial and, as applicable, non-financial nature 7.1.2.
-Forecasts of future R&D developments and activiti es 7.2.
+Financial condition 7.1.1.
+Change in results and the financial position involved of a financial and, as applicable, non-financial nature 7.1.2.
+Forecasts of future R&D developments and activi ities 7.2.
 Operating profit 7.2.1.
-Significant factors, unusual or infrequent events or - 7.2.2.
-Reasons for material changes in net sales all rever nuesN/A 8.
+Significant factors, unusual or infrequent events or new developments1.4.4 7.2.2.
+Reasons for material changes in net sales all reve enuesN/A 8.
 CAPITAL RESOURCES 8.1.
-Information concerning the issuer's capital resources 8.2.
-Net change in cash 8.3.
-Borrowing requirements and funding structure 8.4.
-Restrictions on the use of capital resources 8.5.
-Anticipated sources of funds 9.
-REGULATORY ENVIRONMENT 10.
+Information concerning the issuer's capital resources 1.4.5 8.2.
+Net change in cash 1.4.5 8.3.
+Borrowing requirements and funding structure 1.4.5 8.4.
+Restrictions on the use of capital resources N/A 8.5.
+Anticipated sources of funds 1.4.5 9.
+REGULATORY ENVIRONMENT 1.3 10.
 TREND INFORMATION 10.1.
-Description of significant changes in the financial perfo period 10.2.
-Events likely to have a material effect on the issuer's pro ospects 1.4.4 11.
-PROFIT FORECASTS OR ESTIMATES 12.
-ADMINISTRATIVE, MANAGEMENT, AND SUPERVISORY BO DDIES AND SENIOR MANAGEMENT 12.1.
-Information concerning Executive Board and Superviso 12.2.
-Administrative, management and supervisory bodies ar 13.
-COMPENSATION AND BENEFITS 13.1.Compensation paid and benefits in-kind 22 13.2.
-Provisions for pension and retirement benefits 14.
+Description of significant changes in the financial perf ormance of the Group since the end of the last financial period 10.2.
+Events likely to have a material effect on the issuer's p 10.2.
+Events likely to have a material effect on the issuers p Tospects 11.
+PROFIT FORECASTS OR ESTIMATES N/A 12.
+ADMINISTRATIVE, MANAGEMENT, AND SUPERVISORY E BODIES AND SENIOR MANAGEMENT 12.1.
+Information concerning Executive Board and Supervis ory Board membersChapter 2 12.2.
+Administrative, management and supervisory bodies a and senior management conflicts of interests Chapter 2 13.
+COMPENSATION AND BENEFITS 13.1.Compensation paid and benefits in-kind 13.2.
+Provisions for pension and retirement benefits 5.1 and 6.1 14.
 PRACTICES OF CORPORATE GOVERNANCE BODIES 14.1.
-Date of expiration of current terms of office 14.2 Information about service contracts between directors a 14.3 Audit committee and compensation committee 14.4 A statement as to whether or not the issuer complies wi th its country's of incorporation corporate governance regime(s) N/A
+Date of expiration of current terms of office 14.2 Information about service contracts between directors 14.3 Audit committee and compensation committee 14.4 A statement as to whether or not the issuer complies v corporate governance regime(s) N/A

-According to the Section provided for by the

-Commission Delegated Regulation (EU) 2019/980 of
+According to the Section provided for by the Commission Delegated Regulation (EU) 2019/980 of March 14, 2019:

-March 14 2019